scoutcleonard/eds213_group8/README.md

 *The DataONE repository for the data contains definitions for features of the dataset.
 Below is an example.*

-**% Renter Occupied:** "The percent of housings units that are rented and occupied by a renter over the total number of housing units per census tract"
+**% Renter Occupied:** "The percent of housings units that are rented and occupied by a renter over the total number of housing units per census tract" This is the definition from DataONE; we would update this definition by including data source information.
+For example, this data is calculated from 2019 housing surveys from the American Community Survey's 2019 statistics.